-Because technology is ever-evolving, it shouldn’t be surprising that “kids these days” have different cognitive skills and abilities than adults.
-They grew up using computers that demand multitasking, so it’s likely they’re better at splitting their attention across multiple things than are their parents, who had physical books and three channels of TV.
-Those parents probably have different skills than their parents.
-Cognitive skills aren’t fixed or stable, either over lifetimes or over generations.
-Technology and cognition are linked because brains aren’t “hardwired” and there’s no “default”: the only thing they’re hardwired for is to learn to interact with the world.
-If that modern world is different than last generation’s, then modern brains will likewise be different.
+Because technology is ever-evolving, it shouldn’t be surprising that kids have different skills and abilities than adults.
+Kids now grew up using computers and watching TV while texting; they are probably better at multitasking than parents who had physical books and three TV channels.
+Those parents have different skills than their parents.
+Cognitive skills aren’t fixed or stable, over lifetimes or over generations.
+Brains aren’t hardwired, except for the ability to learn, interact, and navigate the world.
+If the modern world is different than last generation’s, modern brains will likewise be different.

 • • •

 Pop science books often inflate a simple idea so that it explains everything.
 Mirror neurons are the magic beans that explain our very humanity; political differences lie entirely in the amygdala.
 Davidson’s book contains some of these exaggerations—mirror neurons make their mandatory appearance—but I think there is a fundamental principle here that’s important.
 Critics of Moneyball often focused on the specific application (i.e., signing players with a high on-base percentage) while ignoring the underlying principle (that some skills were undervalued relative to others).
 Here, too, the principle is simply to use brain science to inform how we structure schools and workplaces; be flexible and don’t assume what worked 20 years ago works now.
 Mirror neurons may or may not be useful for this, but their just a specific case of the larger rule.